endlessm/eos-flash-tools/README.md

 - `Wistron_Factory_Test.tar`.
 This is a compressed folder that contains `start.sh`, the shell script that sets up the initramfs, and `initramfs-3.13.0-27.generic.img`, the compressed initramfs.
 - `Wistron_Factory_Test.tar.sha256`, the sha256 checksum.
-- *.gz, the image that is to be flashed on the machine. _Note: There should only be one image on the USB that matches this pattern._
+- *.img.gz, the images that are to be flashed on the machine.
+_Note: If two images are to be flashed (in the case of a Sqwerty with 2 images, the image that will be flashed on the eMMC should have "disk1" in the name, as in "eos2.2.disk1.img.gz".
+The image for the SD card should similarly have "disk2" in the name.
+Any image that contains neither of these strings will be assumed to be an image that should be flashed for a single storage device machine)._

 Although our S3 servers will contain all the necessary files, here are instructions to generate these files from this repo.
 - Checkout the master version of this repo.